 Near-Extinction and recovery in Europe

 White-tailed Sea Eagles are apex predators.
-Therefore, they tend to experience bioaccumulation from environmental pollutants that are present in their prey, and also suffered intensive persecution by shepherds and gamekeepers who considered them (usually wrongly) to be a threat to their livestock and gamebirds.
-During the period 1800-1970, White-tailed Sea Eagles in most of Europe underwent dramatic declines and became extinct in many regions of western, central, and southern Europe.
-While Norway, Germany, Poland, and Iceland harboured the largest surviving populations, pockets of reproducing pairs remained in several other countries.
-Intense conservation actions throughout much of the remaining European distribution range (legal protection to decrease hunting, protection of breeding sites, and winter feeding) led to a recovery of many local populations.
+Therefore, they tend to experience bioaccumulation from environmental pollutants that are present in their prey.
+Also suffered intensive persecution by shepherds and gamekeepers who considered them to be a threat to their livestock and gamebirds.
+During the period 1800-1970, White-tailed Sea Eagles in most of Europe underwent dramatic declines.
+Became extinct in many regions of western, central, and southern Europe.
+While Norway, Germany, Poland, and Iceland harboured the largest surviving populations.
+Pockets of reproducing pairs remained in several other countries.
+Intense conservation actions throughout much of the remaining European distribution range led to a recovery of many local populations.
 Since the 1980s, the European White-tailed Eagle population has recovered steadily, and is spreading back westward.
 It has today recolonised several traditional breeding areas in Europe and the recovery is still on-going, assisted in Ireland and the United Kingdom by reintroduction schemes.

 The White-tailed Sea Eagle is being reintroduced to Ireland where its Irish name of Iolar Mara (sea eagle) reflects its historic association with the long coast of the island.
 The program started in the summer of 2007.
 Fifteen to twenty young eagles from Norway are being released each spring into the Killarney National Park in the south-west of Ireland.
 This comprehensive project will last a number of years with many more eagles being released.
 The species has a rich history on the island but became extinct in Ireland in the 1900’s due to persecution from landowners.
 The last pair bred on the coast of Mayo in 1912.